-Cut a little part of the plant open to test this theory.
+Cut a little part of the plant open to testing this theory.
 To treat the inflamed area, use the plant’s gel.
 Allow time for it to dry before reapplying if necessary.

-Basil is a vital ingredient found in multiple Italian recipes but it was also found to house a chemical molecule found in basil called eugenol that may help with itchy skin relief.
+Basil is a vital ingredient found in multiple Italian recipes.
+Still, it was also found to house a chemical molecule found in basil called eugenol that may help with itchy skin relief.

-Boil 2 cups water with half an ounce of dried basil leaves to produce a basil rub.
-Allow the mixture to steep for at least 30 minutes, or until it has cooled.
+To produce a basil rub, boil 2 cups of water with half an ounce of dried basil leaves.
+Allow the mixture to steep for at least 30 minutes or until it has cooled.
 Then, gently massage your mosquito bites with a washcloth dipped in the liquid.
 You may also massage fresh basil leaves on your skin after chopping them up finely.
 Check out some Basil plants you can buy.